vukhoa30/icommerce-demo/README.md

   *Notes: When running app, the DB migration and seed operations will be executed*
 - Run unit tests:
   + Go to product-service or statistic-service on terminal and run `npm test`
+- Package for production:
+  + Run `npm run oneCommandPackage`, a folder named "dist" will appear at root folder
+  + Go to "dist", update environment variables in the file `ecosystem.config.js` (workaround for pm2)
+  + The production app can be started with `npm start` now

 # Testing:
 - Service unit tests: */services/*.test.ts .
 Follow the steps in "Demo instructions" section to setup project and test.